OpenWork-NZ/mdwg/docs/_defs/Status.md

 ## Outstanding Issues

 > **Abstract Class - MD_Identification**
 SpatialRepresentationType is one of many elements belonging to the abstract class MD_Identification.
 MD_Identification is only instantiated as MD_DataIdentification or SV_ServiceIdentification.
 At this stage we are not addressing service metadata, We are assuming all metadata is for data resources.
-At a later time, when we include Service metadata guidance, a seperate discussion of MD_Identifier should be made.
+At a later time, when we include Service metadata guidance, a separate discussion of MD_Identifier should be made.

 > **CKAN**
-It has been indicatcated that CKAN records in its related field booloen values for this item.
+It has been indicated that CKAN records in its related field boolean values for this item.
 Boolean does not map well to ISO domain values.
-Some options in the MD_ProgressCode are noncampatible some are compatible.
+Some options in the MD_ProgressCode are noncompatible some are compatible.
 Clarification and validation would be useful.

 ## Crosswalk considerations